Canop/hu.js/readme.md

 And you'd prefer to have concise, chainable and convenient functions not too inspired by Java, and to have internal references to gradients managed for you.

 And that might be about all you need.
-Because SVG is a very high level model.
-You don't usually need a higher model to draw shapes in your browser.
+Because SVG is already a very high level model you don't usually need a higher model to draw shapes in your browser.
 You don't need functions hiding the logic of the SVG.

-And you don't want to import a JavaScript file of 50 kb or more after minification for that. [hu.min.js](hu.min.js) weights 1.5 kb when gziped.
+And you don't want to import a big JavaScript file for that. [hu.min.js](hu.min.js) weights 1.3 kb when gziped.

 That's why you might find hu.js useful, assuming its limited set of features isn't too limited for you.

 # Basic Example